Ayyappan: Theology and historical development

 The legend and mythology of Ayyappan vary across regions, reflecting a tradition that evolved over time.
 According to the Puranas, he is mentioned as an incarnation of Hariharaputra, the son of Shiva and Mohini (female form of Vishnu).
 While this interaction between Shiva and Vishnu is mentioned in the Bhagavata Purana, he is not referenced by the name Ayyappan.

 According to Malayalam folklore, Ayyappan is presented as a warrior prince of Pandalam kingdom.
 The king of Pandalam found a baby boy on the banks of Pamba river.
 As the royal family was childless, the king named the boy Manikantha and raised him his own son, on the advice of an ascetic.
 When Manikantha was 12 years old, the king wanted to formally anoint him as the heir.
 However, the queen objected to it, as she favored her younger biological child.
 Planning to get rid of Manikantha, the queen feigned an illness, and asked for the milk of a tiger as a cure for her illness.
 She demanded that Manikantha be sent to obtain the same.
 Manikantha volunteered for the mission and went into the forest.
 He confronted and defeated the demoness Mahishi.
 Mahishi wanted to be his wife but Ayyappa being celibate, refused the offer and killed the demoness.
-He returned back to the kindgom riding on the back of a tiger.
+He returned back to the kingdom riding on the back of a tiger.
 The king realised his special ability and recognised him to be a divine being and resolved to make a shrine for him.
 Manikantha transformed into Ayyappa and shot an arrow to mark the place for the new shrine.

 There are minor variations in the story in other versions with Ayyappan renouncing the kingdom and becoming an ascetic yogi in a forested mountain.
 In another version, he is described as the son of the king's sister, who was born in the forest and sent to his uncle later.
 When the shrine of Sastha at Sabarimala was destroyed by the king's enemies, he defeated them, re-installed the statue and disappeared into it.
 In some versions, he was raised by a childless royal couple Rajashekara Pandian and Koperundevi, and grew up as a warrior yogi.